 BNP Paribas, Luxembourg Branch, as part of a group that provides its clients with a global network covering different time zones, may transfer some of its operations to other companies belonging to the BNP Paribas Group and/or third parties, with ultimate accountability and responsibility remaining in Luxembourg.
 The entities involved in supporting the internal organisation, banking services, central administration and transfer agent services are listed on the website at https://securities.cib.bnpparibas/luxembourg/ in the "Publications Corner" section.
 Further information on the international operating model of BNP Paribas, Luxembourg Branch, in conjunction with the Company may be provided by the Company and/or the Management Company upon request.

 Article 4 - General guidelines on investment policy and investment limits

-A) The Management Company may make certain types of investment in accordance with the investment policy set out in the annex ("Fund overview") to the Sales Prospectus.
+(A) The Management Company may make certain types of investments subject to the investment policy specified in the fund overview.

-These investments of the fund assets may consist solely of:
+These investments consist of: